 Draw, print or write different emoticons on a large whiteboard or wall and hand out sticky notes to each person who can then add their names to the wall.
 Then invite each person to add their name to the emoticon that best reflects how they feel.

 Alternatively, you can use an online brainstorming tool like GroupMap for both real-time and remote sessions.
 It can also be set up so that people add their names independently and are therefore not influenced by other people’s responses.
 You can then reveal the results in total to the whole group.
 This will reduce bias and anchoring.

 Create the Mood Wall

 People add their names to the relevant emoticon.

-Invite people to share why they are feeling that way today.
+Get people to share why they are feeling that way today.